 Winner for everyday use

 Verdict: Both are excellent.
-The formulas are nearly functionally equivalent -- LRP has the slight edge for reactive skin thanks to the prebiotic water and clinical testing, but for 95% of users, CeraVe Hydrating is the better-value daily driver.
+The formulas sit in a very similar gentle-cleanser lane -- LRP has the slight edge for reactive-feeling routines thanks to its sensitive-skin positioning, while CeraVe Hydrating is the better-value daily driver for many users.

 Round 3: Sunscreen